VeerOneGPT/galileo-glass-ui/docs/animations/physics-hooks.md

 ### Best Practices

 - Apply to interactive elements like buttons, cards, list items for engaging feedback.
+- **For 3D Tilt (`affectsTilt: true`): Apply `perspective` CSS property to a parent container element.** This creates the necessary 3D space for the tilt effect to be visually apparent.
+A value between `500px` and `1000px` often works well.
-- Use subtle effects for hover states (`scaleAmplitude`, `rotationAmplitude` should be small).
+- Use subtle effects for hover states (`scaleAmplitude`, `rotationAmplitude`, `tiltAmplitude` should generally be small to avoid being jarring).
+- The hook now handles pointer events internally; you no longer need to spread `eventHandlers` onto your element.
+Make sure the element you attach the `ref` to can receive pointer events.
-- Combine with `useAnimationContext` to ensure consistency with theme defaults.
+- Combine with `useAnimationContext` to ensure consistency with theme defaults for `animationConfig`.
-- Test performance, especially if applying to many elements simultaneously.
-Consider disabling `gpuAccelerated` if causing issues, though it usually helps.
+- Test performance, especially if applying to many elements simultaneously. `gpuAccelerated: true` (default) is recommended.
 - Respect `reducedMotion` preferences by default.
+The hook checks this internally.

 ---